nasa/harmony-regression-tests/README.md

     machine urs.earthdata.nasa.gov login SOME_USER password SOME_PASSWORD
     machine uat.urs.earthdata.nasa.gov login SOME_UAT_USER password SOME_UAT_PASSWORD

-This file will be copied to into the docker images and used when running the notebooks.
+This `.netrc` file will be copied to into the docker images and used when running the notebooks.
 The `.gitignore` file will prevent this from being committed to the git project, but we recommend providing a user account with minimal privileges for test purposes.